vyos/vyos-documentation/docs/configuration/service/ntp.rst

 documented in :rfc:`5905`.
 It is backward compatible with version 3, specified in :rfc:`1305`.

+.. note:: VyOS 1.4 uses chrony instead of ntpd (see :vytask:`T3008`) which will no longer accept anonymous NTP requests as in VyOS 1.3.
+All configurations will be migrated to keep the anonymous functionality.
+For new setups if you have clients using your VyOS installation as NTP server, you must specify the `allow-client` directive.

 Configuration
 =============

-.. cfgcmd:: set system ntp server <address>
+.. cfgcmd:: set service ntp server <address>

    Configure one or more servers for synchronisation.
 Server name can be either an IP address or :abbr:`FQDN (Fully Qualified Domain Name)`.